rldinkar/SkySurfer/README.md

 # How to Play

--Press the spacebar to activate the booster and lift the surfer.
+- Press the spacebar to activate the booster and lift the surfer.
--Release the spacebar to deactivate the booster and descend.
+- Release the spacebar to deactivate the booster and descend.
--Avoid colliding with obstacles such as lasers and rockets.
+- Avoid colliding with obstacles such as lasers and rockets.
--Try to cover the maximum distance without crashing to set a high score.
+- Try to cover the maximum distance without crashing to set a high score.

 # Features